 - Representative expenses related to a company’s business.

-- Social expenses provided to employees in kind (monetary social expenses are subject to PIT).
+- Social expenses provided to employees in kind (monetary social expenses are subject to PIT); certain exemptions apply.

 - Expenses in-kind related to the private use of company assets.

 The rate of the one-off tax with respect to the above expenses is 10%.
 Both the expenses and the related one-off taxes are deductible for CIT purposes.